Two Dancers

 Two Dancers is the second studio album by British indie rock band Wild Beasts.
 It was released on 3 August 2009 in the UK on Domino Records, with a US release on 8 September.
 The track "Hooting and Howling" was released as the album's first single on 20 July.

 Two Dancers was very well received by critics.

 In 2010.
 It was awarded a silver certification from the Independent Music Companies Association which indicated sales of at least 30,000 copies throughout Europe.
-As of February 2018 it has sold 54,474 copies in United Kingdom and it remains there their top selling album according to OCC.
+As of February 2018 it has sold 54,474 copies in United Kingdom and it remains their top selling album according to OCC.

 Reception

 Aggregating website Metacritic reports a "universal acclaim" rating of 83% from notable critics.
 Pitchfork Media said, "Wild Beasts certainly aren't the first rock band to stand up society's dregs and outcasts, but few others immortalize them on such a wondrous, mythic scale."
 Drowned in Sound stated, "Two Dancers, then, doesn't so much follow up their debut as announce Wild Beasts as one of our genuinely special bands, one that can compete—in terms of both musical and lyrical ingenuity as well as sheer pop nous—with any US act you've seen talked up in the music press this year."

 In 2010, Two Dancers was nominated for the Mercury Prize, which was subsequently won by the xx.

 The album was also included in the 2011 revision of the book 1001 Albums You Must Hear Before You Die.